 - we are interested in people with strong React skills, particularly with Gutenberg.

-You can see the full hiring backlog on this Trello, which should help you to get a sense of what we are looking for outside of Engineering Roles.
+You can see the full hiring backlog on this Github Project, which should help you to get a sense of what we are looking for outside of Engineering Roles.

 How do I identify potential candidates?